- Docente: Giovanni Colavizza

 Evaluate whether ML could be used in an Arts and Humanities task.

-Machine Learning is increasingly used in the context of Arts & Humanities research and GLAM applications (Galleries, Libraries, Archives, Museums).
+Machine Learning (ML) is increasingly used in the context of Arts & Humanities research and GLAM applications (Galleries, Libraries, Archives, Museums).
 Examples range from text recognition and information extraction from historical sources to image search and analysis on artwork collections, from automatic 3D reconstructions of built heritage to the automatic detection of archeological sites from satellite or drone images.
 This course will lay the foundations for the students to explore and implement similar applications and more.

 The breakdown of the topics is as follows (per week):